On Kernel Method-Based Connectionist Models and Supervised Deep Learning Without Backpropagation

-The layer-wise learning algorithm gives the same optimality guarantee as BP in the sense that it minimizes the risk.
-But the former is much faster and evidently less susceptible to vanishing gradient.
-Moreover, the quality of learning in the hidden layers can be directly assessed during or after training, providing more information about the model to the user.
-For practitioners, this enables completely new model selection paradigms.
-For example, the bad performance of the network can now be traced to a certain layer, allowing the user to debug the layers individually.
-Most importantly, the optimal representation for each hidden layer enjoys an intuitive geometric interpretation, making the learning dynamics in a deep KN more transparent than that in a deep NN.
-A simple acceleration method that utilizes the ``sparse'' nature of the optimal hidden representations is proposed to further reduce computational complexity.
+As examples, we provide realizations of the abstract framework and also, based on these realizations, a sample greedy training algorithm for a multilayer feedforward architecture for classification.
+This greedy learning algorithm enjoys the same optimality guarantee as BP in the sense that they both effectively train each layer to minimize the overall objective.
+But the former is faster, more memory efficient, and evidently less susceptible to vanishing gradient.
+It also greatly increases the transparency of deep models: the quality of learning in the hidden layers can be directly assessed during or after training, providing the user with more information about training.
+Also, alternative model selection and hyperparameter tuning paradigms are now available since unsatisfying performance of the network can be traced to a certain layer or layers, allowing the user to ``debug'' the layers individually.
+Moreover, the target for each hidden layer in this algorithm can be given an intuitive geometric interpretation, making the learning dynamics transparent.

-Empirical results on several computer vision benchmarks are provided to demonstrate the competence of the model and the effectiveness of the greedy learning algorithm.